tomiwahq/meveto-backend-test/README.md

 Run `php artisan customers:import` to import the customers.

-Serve the application in your preferred way.
+Serve the application in your preferred way if not serving via sail/docker.

-If using docker via Sail, run `./vendor/bin/sail up`

 ### Usage
 To list all customers, visit https://your_app_url/api/customers